jessicarush/javascript-notes/functions.md

 ```

 Executing `user()` creates an instance of the `user` module.
 A whole new scope is created.
 The inner `doLogin()` function has closure over username and password, meaning it will retain access to them even after the `user()` function finishes running.

-## Helper Functions

-Writing helper functions can help take large, difficult tasks and break them into smaller, more manageable tasks.
-Since each function is carrying out a specific task, it makes our code easier to read and debug.

 ## Arrow Function Syntax